 The great thing about touchscreen technology is that it's incredibly easy for people to use.
 Touchscreens can display just as much information (and just as many touch buttons) as people need to complete a particular task and no more, leading people through quite a complex process in a very simple, systematic way.
 That's why touchscreen technology has proved perfect for public information kiosks, ticket machines at railroad stations, electronic voting machines, self-service grocery checkouts, military computers, and many similar applications where computers with screens and keyboards would be too troublesome to use.

 Most of us now own Apple or Android smartphones, which have multi-touch screens.
 The big advantage here is that the display can show you a screen geared to exactly what you're trying to do with it.
 If you want to make a phone call, it can display the ordinary digits 0–9 so you can dial.
 If you want to send an SMS text message, it can display a keyboard (in alphabetical order or typewriter-style QWERTY order, if you prefer).
 If you want to play games, the display can change yet again.
 Touchscreen displays like this are incredibly versatile: minute by minute, they change to meet your expectations.

-All of us with smartphones (modern cellphones), ebook readers, and tablet computers are now very familiar with touchscreen technology, but touch-based PCs and laptops are still fairly uncommon.
+All of us with smartphones, ebook readers, and tablet computers are familiar with touchscreen technology, but touch-based PCs and laptops are still fairly uncommon.
 Way back in 2008, Microsoft announced that touch technologies would feature prominently in future versions of the Windows operating system—potentially making computer mice and keyboards obsolete.
 Four years later, it unveiled its Surface range of laptops with smart built-in touchscreens, but sales have been consistently disappointing.
-Though most of us swipe away at our smartphones and tablets every day of our lives, we're still locked into our old-style desktop computers and operating systems, and the old ways of using them.
-Though it could be a while before we're all prodding and poking our desktop computers into action, touchscreen technology is definitely something we'll be seeing more of in future!
+Though most of us swipe away at our smartphones and tablets every day of our lives, we're still largely locked into our old-style desktop computers and operating systems, and the old ways of using them—namely keyboards and mice.
+Maybe touch technology simply makes more sense for some applications than others?
+Time will tell...